 Share

-Careers explored: Spotlight on Nursing
+Careers explored: Nursing

 The outpouring of support and pride towards our national health service (NHS) over the past few months has been incredible.
 The valuable work of key workers in this sector certainly didn’t go unnoticed, so much so we stood outside our homes every Thursday evening at 8pm to clap our respects for their dedication during these unprecedented times.
 But will the spotlight on the profession now encourage young people to look at nursing as a career option?